 Keisha is a Breaux Bridge native and alumus of Breaux Bridge High, class of 2003.
 She became a Licensed Massage Therapist in 2011.
 Since her licensing, she has obtained certifications in Myofascial and Trigger Point, and Ashiatsu techniques.
 She is married to Wayne and has 4 children; Hunter, Elijiah, Skai and Kadynce.

-From Keisha, 'I have known that i was meant to be a massage therapist since I was 8 years old.
-I enjoy being able to just known where to go when massaging someone.
-Some therapist call that intuition, i call it just loving to help people.
-I really enjoy Ashiatsu because i apply more pressure and go deeper but without the pointy feeling of elbows and hands.
+From Keisha, 'I have known that I was meant to be a massage therapist since I was 8 years old.
+I enjoy being able to just know where to go when massaging someone.
+Some therapist call that intuition, I call it just loving to help people.
+I really enjoy Ashiatsu because I apply more pressure and go deeper but without the pointy feeling of elbows and hands.
 My clients tell me they love it.'